Discrete Morse theory for open complexes: Preliminaries

 The \textbf{order complex} of $K$, denoted $S_K$, is the simplicial complex with vertex set equal to the set of simplices in $K$, and whose simplices are the chains in $K$: $S_K=\{C\subseteq K : C \text{ is a chain}\}$.
 If $d$ denotes the maximal height of any simplex in $K$, then $S_K$ has dimension $d$.
 The complex $S_K$ is contained in $S_X$, the order complex of $X$.
 The complex $S_X$ is simply the barycentric subdivision $\sd(X)$, and so we may realize $S_K$ as a subcomplex of $\sd(X)$ whose geometric realization $|S_K|$ lives inside of $|K|$.
 More generally, recall that a \textbf{hypergraph} $L=(V,E)$ is a set $V$ of \textbf{vertices} and a set $E$ of \textbf{hyperedges}.
 The geometric realization $|L|$ is the union of open simplices, one for each hyperedge of $L$, and the corresponding order complex $S_L$ is a subcomplex of the barycentric subdivision of the smallest simplicial complex $Y$ containing $L$.
-We have the following result.
+We state the following result from \cite{JostZhang23}, the idea of which can be traced back to Hudson's book \cite{Hudson1969} and which is also a generalization of a result of Lickorish \cite[Lemma 1]{Lickorish91}.

 \begin{proposition}[\cite{JostZhang23}, Prop.~5.6] Let $L$ be any hypergraph.
 Then the space $|S_L|$ is a strong deformation retract of $|L|$. \end{proposition}

 Our open simplicial complexes are a special kind of hypergraph.
 In particular, Proposition \ref{prop:strongdef} implies that if $d$ is the maximal height of a simplex in an open simplicial complex $K$, then $K$ has the homotopy type of a simplicial complex of dimension at most $d$.